-The Public Affairs Division consists of specialized units, Media Relations, Community Liaison, Labor/Industrial Relations, Honor Guard Detail, Operation CleanSWEEP, Crime-Free Multi-Housing, Juvenile Intervention Program, and Special Projects.
+The Public Affairs Division consists of specialized units, Media Relations, Community Liaison, Labor/Industrial Relations, Honor Guard Detail, Crime-Free Multi-Housing, Juvenile Intervention Program, and Special Projects.
 The division serves as a departmental representative by fostering relationships between the organization and the communities.
 Division staff works closely with media sources, citizen groups, labor units, residents, schools, apartment managers, property owners and the faith community to facilitate the flow of information between the Sheriff's Department and the citizens we serve.
 The relationship provides a key point of contact for community policing initiatives and problem-solving.
 By working cooperatively with members of the community, the division is committed to making San Bernardino County a safer place to live and work.

 Responsibilities include, but are not limited to, the following: